Rapid detection of influenza and other viral infections

 There is currently no rapid flu test for use in the field.
 Current flu diagnostics are based upon either protein or DNA detection in a laboratory.

 Due to viral mutation the tests have a short lifetime and limitations in terms of cost, speed, and equipment required.
-By comparison, the new test from Iceni Diagnostics is based upon chains of sugars, called Glycans, which are both stable and immutable, offering a new approach for diagnostics.
+By comparison, the new test from Iceni Glycoscience is based upon chains of sugars, called Glycans, which are both stable and immutable, offering a new approach for diagnostics.

 Glycans are used for communication by cells in the body, but they are also used by 90% of bacteria and viruses, during the infection process.
-Iceni Diagnostics are specialists in synthesising glycans, to match those used in the body.
+Iceni Glycoscience are specialists in synthesising glycans, to match those used in the body.

 The new flu diagnostic uses these glycans as hooks to trap and reveal the virus, but they could also be used for a variety of other purposes including as vaccines or treatments for bacterial diseases and as immune-boosting nutraceuticals.

-Iceni Diagnostics was established in 2014 by Professor Rob Field, a world expert in glycan science and Director of the Manchester Institute of Biotechnology, and President of the Chemistry Biology Interface Division of the Royal Society of Chemistry, and Professor David Russell CSO, Emeritus Professor of Chemistry at UEA and founder of Intelligent Fingerprinting.
+Iceni Glycoscience was established in 2014 by Professor Rob Field, a world expert in glycan science and Director of the Manchester Institute of Biotechnology, and President of the Chemistry Biology Interface Division of the Royal Society of Chemistry, and Professor David Russell CSO, Emeritus Professor of Chemistry at UEA and founder of Intelligent Fingerprinting.

-Iceni Diagnostics is currently in an investment round to support the validation and roll out the commercial launch of its initial product portfolio.
+Iceni Glycoscience is currently in an investment round to support the validation and roll out the commercial launch of its initial product portfolio.
 It is also looking at additional funds from EU and BARDA.